-O’Sullivan was originally in the running to face the winner of the Canelo v GGG rematch, but after losing via KO to David Lemieux the opportunity vanished.
+O’Sullivan was originally running to face the Canelo v GGG rematch winner, but after losing via KO to David Lemieux, the opportunity vanished.

-A big factor noticed especially in HBO’s commentary of the fight was the weight difference between Lemieux and O’Sullivan.
-Roy Jones Jr. labelled it as a cruiserweight vs. a super middleweight to simplify terms.
+A big factor noticed, especially in HBO’s fight commentary, was the weight difference between Lemieux and O’Sullivan.
+Roy Jones Jr. labeled it as a cruiserweight vs. a super middleweight to simplify terms.

-“I had a full dinner the night before and I had a coffee in the morning of the weigh-in.
-A few drops of water and I left my watch on just to make it look like I was a bit heavier.
+“I had a full dinner the night before, and I had a coffee in the morning of the weigh-in.
+I left my watch on a few drops of water to make it look like I was a bit heavier.